 2. Broken Authentication

-Application functions related to authentication and session management are often implemented incorrectly, allowing attackers to compromise passwords, keys, or session tokens, or to exploit other implementation flaws to assume other users’ identities temporarily or permanently.
-Abusing such vulnerability, an attacker may be able to hijack user sessions and access or modify information for which he has no permission.
+Application functions related to authentication and session management are often implemented incorrectly, allowing attackers to compromise passwords, keys, or session tokens or exploit other implementation flaws to temporarily or permanently assume users’ identities.

 3. Sensitive Data Exposure